 Combe Mill has a fully functioning steam mill engine, and on eight special steaming days in 2013 there will be an interactive physics trail for visitors, facilitated by specially trained volunteers with backgrounds in physics and engineering.
 The trail will visit four key area of the mill - the waterwheel, steam beam engine, tower clocks and forge, allowing visitors to explore the physics concepts through interactive exhibits and expert facilitators.
 The trail expects to reach 3200 visitors and more information about the trail and days the trail will be running will appear online once confirmed.

 Science Digs For History

-Science in Action: underwater excavation is a set of hands on resources created by Hampshire & Wight Trust for Maritime Archaeology, funded by a previous IOP Public Engagement Grant (Round 2, 2012).
+Science in Action: underwater excavation is a set of hands on resources created by the Maritime Archaeology Trust, funded by a previous IOP Public Engagement Grant (Round 2, 2012).
 The resources enable people of all ages and backgrounds to explore an airlift in an interactive way, highlighting the role of physics in archaeological digs.
 During 2013 the resources will become more widely available as members of three local Young Archaeologists Clubs will learn how to use them, make a short online video to explain the physics, and run their own activity for the general public.
-More information about the resources will appear on the HWTMA website.
+More information about the resources will appear at www.maritimearchaeologytrust.org.

 Kerry O’Shea, University of Glasgow